-Article 37: No one is allowed to punish a child in a cruel or hurtful way Article 39: Every child has the right to help if they have been hurt or badly treated.
+Article 37: No one is allowed to punish a child in a cruel or hurtful way

+Article 39: Every child has the right to help if they have been hurt or badly treated.

 At our school, the well-being and safety of our children is the most important thing.

-This year's Anti Bullying theme is 'Make a Noise about Bullying ' We will not ignore bullying in our school and we know that we will be listened to if we report an incident to a trusted adult (Article 12)
+We will not ignore bullying in our school and we know that we will be listened to if we report an incident to a trusted adult (Article 12)